jt14den/SWC-Cheatsheets/r-novice-gapminder2.md

 ### Advanced Functions

 - Make a function that calculates gdp of a nation from gapminder
--   Write a function to calculate GDP from our dataset
     -   Function should take a dataset with pop and gdpPercap columns and return a vector of gdps
     -   <span></span>